International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 prove, can join.
-These could be policies that verify the applicant's nationality, industry certification, membership in industry associations, but also policies that would require human interactions and complex workflows, such as a valid contract with the DSA that must be negotiated before an applicant can become a participant.
+These could be policies that verify the applicant's nationality, industry certification, membership in industry associations, but also policies that would require human interactions and complex workflows, such as a valid contract with the DSGA that must be negotiated before an applicant can become a participant.

 Once an applicant becomes a participant, the next set of policies